SchoolOfCode/final-project_front-end-untrodden/README.md

 Untrodden is the result of the Final project set during the School of Code Bootcamp.
 We were given four weeks to come up with a working product that met the criteria specified in the project brief.

-We were given a very open project brief which was to "solve a real world problem and put users at the center of the project"
+We were given a very open project brief which was to "solve a real world problem and put users at the center of the project".

-# Our App and its Features
+# Our App and it's Features

 We settled on solving the problem of the increased cost of living and travel costs combined with restricted freedom of movement by building a site that highlights unique and not so well known beauty spots in the United Kingdom, with the key aspect being that it is free and community-oriented so people can share their own unique spots with the community. <strong>-tidy this up</strong>